linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 08 Bank Regulation/Chapter 16 Milestones in Banking Legislation Regulatory Reform.md

 Title IX also broadens their potential liability and allows the SEC to charge higher penalties.
 In addition, Title IX asks for higher disclosure standards with respect to the characteristics of a debt instrument that has a credit rating.
 Greater disclosure of the rating process itself, including the information, procedures, and methodologies used, is also part of Title IX.

-# Title X - Bureau of Consumer Financial Protection
+## Title X - Bureau of Consumer Financial Protection

 Title X establishes the Consumer Financial Protection Bureau (CFPB).
 The CFPB is equipped with far-reaching powers from several Federal consumer protection laws.
 It has a broad rule-making authority to shape consumer protection in the United States.
 Its decisions may in a few instances be overruled by the FSOC.

 The CFPB must direct its activities to prohibit abusive, deceptive, or unfair financial practices.
 Its responsibilities with respect to the mortgage reform are further defined under Title XIV of the Dodd-Frank Act.
 Title X also sets limits on interchange fees for debit card transactions.

-# Title XI - Federal Reserve System Provisions
+## Title XI - Federal Reserve System Provisions

 Title XI sets higher limitations on when the Federal Reserve may use emergency assistance to financial institutions.
 The Federal Reserve may only provide emergency assistance if needed on a broad-based scale to provide liquidity to the financial system or part of it (under the approval of the Treasury Secretary).
 Emergency assistance should not be used to support failing institutions.
 The hope is that such a limitation may enhance its credibility, lower ex-ante risk taking of financial institutions and reduce the probability and severity of future crises.

 Title XI also provides the FDIC the possibility to guarantee bank debt.
 In the case of extraordinary financial distress (and upon the approval of two-thirds of the members of the board of the Federal Reserve and FDIC and the Treasury Secretary), the FDIC is to create a program of debt guarantees for solvent insured banks and BHCs.
 The maximum amount of guarantees is determined by the Treasury in consultation with the President and requires Congressional approval.

-# Title XII – Improving Access to Mainstream Financial Institutions
+## Title XII – Improving Access to Mainstream Financial Institutions

-Title XII aims to improve access to basic financial services and products for lowand medium-income citizens by offering three voluntary programs that the financial institutions may tap into.
-First, the Secretary Treasury should establish a program to provide lowand medium-income individuals with the incentives to open an account at a depository institutions.
+Title XII aims to improve access to basic financial services and products for low- and medium-income citizens by offering three voluntary programs that the financial institutions may tap into.
+First, the Secretary Treasury should establish a program to provide low- and medium-income individuals with the incentives to open an account at a depository institutions.
 Second, the financial institutions should be supported in their offering of small dollar value loans under attractive interest rates.
 Such loans are intended to replace payday loans that were often offered by financial institutions under unreasonable and excessive interest rates.
 Third, additional financial assistance should be provided for community development and financial institutions that provide small dollar loan programs.

-# Other Titles to the Dodd-Frank Act
+## Other Titles to the Dodd-Frank Act

 Title III – Transfer of Powers to the Comptroller of the Currency, the Corporation, and the Board of Governors, eliminates the OTS and transfers its supervisory responsibilities to the Federal Reserve, the Office of the Comptroller of the Currency, and the FDIC.
 Title IV – Regulation of Advisers to Hedge Funds and Others, requires additional obligations (e.g., net worth requirements) to the previously very lightly regulated private funds (e.g., venture capital funds, hedge funds, and equity funds).